calebdinsmore/advent-of-code-2022-ts/README.md

-# Advent of code Typescript Starter
+# Advent of Code 2022 🎄

-A simple [Advent of code](https://adventofcode.com/) starter project with Typescript and jest for testing.
+My solutions for Advent of Code 2022, written in TypeScript!

+Note: `day0` is the template used to generate each day's boilerplate: actual implementations start at `day1`.

 ## How to use